andrewmacquarrie/UnityProjectionMapping/README.md

 While the game is running, you can press "R" to record/save your points, and "P" to play/load your points.
 When playing in the editor, you can choose a different file name to store your points.
 In standalone mode, the file name "recording.xml" is used.

+## Example unity project

+This repository contains an example Unity project that shows how the files need to be used (as described above).
+It contains a perfect cube object that could be mapped onto a physical cube.
+Seven good points for the cube would be the seven visible vertices.